 The Hoi An Night Market is another shopping paradise that opens up at night.
 This market is completely different than its daytime counterpart, because it is mainly for the tourists who are looking for souvenirs.
 It is still worthy of a stop, even it is only to purchase some authentic Vietnamese food for dinner.

-There are so many reasons why you will want to take the bus from Hue to Hoi An, so make sure it is on your list of things to do during your Vietnam vacation.
 You won’t regret your decision, especially since you will get to see two of the best destinations within the fantastic country of Vietnam.

 - Things To Do In Hue